NSYNC: 1998–1999: Breaking the American market and legal battle against Pearlman

 NSYNC captured the attention of Vincent DeGiorgio, an A&R rep for RCA Records.
 After seeing the group perform in Budapest, he eventually signed them to RCA in 1998.
 The American label had the group record some new tracks to adjust their album for the US market.
-The group released its debut American single, "I Want You Back" on January 20, 1998.
+The group released its debut American single, "I Want You Back" on December 29, 1997.
 It reached number 13 on the Billboard Hot 100.
 An album called 'N Sync followed on March 24, 1998.
 Album sales were sluggish, debuting at number 82 on the Billboard 200, but were helped when the Disney Channel aired a concert special on July 18, 1998.
 The concert was first offered to the Backstreet Boys, but they had to back out due to member Brian Littrell needing heart surgery, later doing their own special in 1999.
 Five weeks before the concert, the album sat at number 82 on the albums chart; three weeks after the concert, the album reached number nine.
 The group's profile continued to rise with the subsequent single release "Tearin' Up My Heart", which became a hit on pop radio and one of the "100 Greatest Songs of the 90s" according to VH1.
 Regular touring, including an opening spot on Janet Jackson's The Velvet Rope Tour, and television spots on shows like Sabrina the Teenage Witch also bolstered sales for the album, which was eventually certified diamond for shipments in excess of 10 million units.

 On November 10, 1998, the group released a holiday album, Home for Christmas.
 The album peaked at number 7 and sold 2 million copies.
 With this, NSYNC achieved the rare feat of having two albums in the Billboard Top 10 at the same time.
-7 days later on November 16, 1998, NSYNC released The Winter Album in Germany.
+A week later on November 16, 1998, NSYNC released The Winter Album in Germany.
 One of the songs on the album "U Drive Me Crazy" was a major hit in Spain peaking at number 4.
 The group scored its first top 10 on the Hot 100 with their third single, "(God Must Have Spent) A Little More Time on You", which peaked at number 8 in February 1999.
 Country group Alabama later re-recorded the song and released it as a single that featured vocals from NSYNC.
 The fourth and final single from the album, "I Drive Myself Crazy", was a modest chart hit, but a mainstay on Total Request Live.
-NSYNC also recorded their version of the song “Trashin’ The Camp” with Phil Collins.
-The song appears on the soundtrack to the Disney movie Tarzan (1999 film).
-They also did “Somewhere, Someday” which appears on the soundtrack to Pokémon: The First Movie.
+NSYNC also recorded their version of the song "Trashin' The Camp" with Phil Collins.
+The song appears on the soundtrack to the Disney movie Tarzan.
+They also did "Somewhere, Someday" which appears on the soundtrack to Pokémon: The First Movie.
 In September 1999, the group collaborated with Gloria Estefan on a song for the soundtrack for her movie Music of the Heart.
-The track "Music of My Heart" reached number 2 on Billboard's Top-100 single chart and served as a stopgap between album releases.
+The track "Music of My Heart" reached number 2 on the Hot 100 and served as a stopgap between album releases.